 |After Tax Cost of Contribution||$ 215.00|

-Please contact Habitat for Humanity Saint Louis Development Operations Manager, Deirdre Schaneman, & Development Relationship Manager Harper Zielonko by clicking below.
-We do not guarantee the availability of AHAP Tax Credits, and they are allocated to donors on a first-come, first-served basis.
+Please contact Habitat for Humanity Saint Louis Resource Development Operations Manager, Deirdre Schaneman, & Director of Resource Development, Harper Zielonko, by clicking below.
+We do not guarantee the availability of AHAP Tax Credits, and they are allocated to donors on a first-come, first-served basis for contributions of $1,500 or greater.